FogSecurity/aws-size/README.md

 ### AWS Organizations Service Control Policies (Global)

 Limit: 5120 characters
 Note: If policies are saved via CLI or SDK, white space is preserved.
+This operation can be called from the management account or a member account if proper permissions are delegated.
 [Organizations Limits Documentation](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_reference_limits.html#min-max-values)